sandervandevelde/ASA-Sql-Reference/src/03 Azure resources/azure CLI.md

 This second message will arrive too.

-*Note*: the Event hub now contains two message which are not directly removed from this page.
-These JSON format differs from the actual alert messages.
-Mixing these messages will lead additional caused by the two message formats.
+*Note*: the Event hub now contains two messages which are not directly removed from this page.
+This JSON format differs from the actual alert messages.
+Mixing these messages will lead to additional columns caused by combining the two message formats.
 This is not a problem.
 You can switch to the 'raw' visualization to overcome this table behavior.

- ## Load the stream analytics job query
+ ## Load the stream analytics job query having alert logic

-We want to update and test the Azure Stream Analytics query with the actual alert job query, taking the reference data into account.
+We now update and test the Azure Stream Analytics query with the actual alert job query, taking the reference data into account.

 The new job query is made available in the 'asa extended reference data' folder.

 ### Stop the stream analytics job

+Before we can alter the query, we need to stop the query.

 Navigate in the Azure portal to the stream analytics job.